iov-one/iov-core/docs/KeyBase.md

 }
 ```

-## addressBook
+## AddressBook

 Contains a list of addresses a user has interacted with, or added for frequent use.

 ### Functions:
 - AddContact: Adds a contact to a `AddressBook` with the specified information.
-EX: `chain:address:humanName`
 - DeleteContact: Deletes a contact from a `AddressBook`
 - GetContact: Returns the `chain:address:humanName` for use in the application.
+- ExportContact: Returns a `contact` in plain text for import in another Web4 system.
+- ImportContact: Adds a `contact` from a predefined plain text entry.

 ### Object Definition:
 ```